abadrimsim/weblogg/README.md

 # Weblogg

-## Simple Blog Website using MERN Stack
+## A Simple Blog Website using MERN Stack